puppetlabs/trapperkeeper/README.md

     context))
 ```

-Then, you need to define a trapperkeeper bootstrap configuration file, which
+Then, you need to define a Trapperkeeper bootstrap configuration file, which
 simply lists the services that you want to load at startup.
 This file should
 be named `bootstrap.cfg` and should be located at the root of your classpath
 (so, a good spot for it would be in your `resources` directory).